Anatoly1010/Atomize/atomize/documentation/wave_generator_functions.md

 Example: wave_gen_arbitrary_function([0, 0.5, 1, 0.5, 0, -0.5, -1, -0.5, 0])
 sets the specified arbitrary waveform.
 ```
 This function downloads an arbitrary waveform in floating-point values format.
 The values have to be between -1.0 to +1.0.
+The value -1.0 represents the minimum value, +1.0 - the maximum, and 0.0 is offset.
+These values can be changed by functions [wave_gen_amplitude(*amplitude)](#wave_gen_amplitudeamplitude) and [wave_gen_offset().](#wave_gen_offset)<br/>
+The setting of an arbitrary function can be done as follow:<br/>
+- [Wave_gen_frequency()](#wave_gen_frequencyfrequency) gives the repetition rate of an arbitrary function.
+- All available (depends on the used repetition rate) time interval is splitted by amount of points you indicate as an argument.
+It gives time per point.
+For instance, suppose the frequency is 10 Hz and we use 10 points: wave_gen_arbitrary_function([-1, -1, -1, 1, 1, 1, 1, -1, -1, -1]).
+It means the time step for one point will be (100 ms) / (10 points) = 10 ms.
+- If you have the offset equals to 2 V and the amplitude 4 V as a result of wave_gen_arbitrary_function([-1, -1, -1, 1, 1, 1, 1, -1, -1, -1]) for 10 Hz frequency one will have a pulse 40 ms long with the low level equals to 0 V and the high level equals to 4 V.<br/>
 Function is not available for Keysight 2000 X-series oscilloscopes.
 For Keysight 3000 X-series wave generator channel key argument is absent.<br/>
 ### wave_gen_arbitrary_clear()
 ```python3
 wave_gen_arbitrary_clear()